Bobby-McBobface/phnix-discord-bot/README.md

 level_dict = {
   # Format: User ID: XP amount
   # Also add the current level and amount to next level so we don't have recalculate each time
+  # And sort by xp so we can easily count rank places
   # https://www.desmos.com/calculator/yjvvpuq1jn
 }